Poll

 As I've pointed out, we had no problem getting imports into the CFL before this option existed.

-Quote from: Tecno on Today at 02:57:57 AMI'm talking about if they actually "win" the window and leave for 1+ years, after having played a full year in the CFL to get the film.
+Quote from: Tecno on December 24, 2025, 02:57:57 AMI'm talking about if they actually "win" the window and leave for 1+ years, after having played a full year in the CFL to get the film.
 This happens fairly regularly.
 Think Henoc, Biggie, Strev, etc. By the time they return, the original team owns nothing on them.

 It never seemed "fair" to me, from the CFL team standpoint.